Fyra

 The high-profile project was a collaboration between NS International (a joint venture of NS and KLM) and NMBS/SNCB.

 A Dutch domestic service also using HSL-Zuid was branded under the same name.
 Despite using the tracks built for high speed trains the service between Amsterdam and Breda used conventional trains propelled by a TRAXX locomotive.
-Its name was changed into Intercity Direct to avoid confusion with the failed international service.
+Its name was changed to Intercity Direct to avoid confusion with the failed international service.

 The name "Fyra" represents pride, and is derived from the Dutch word fier and the French word fière, both meaning proud.
 Fyra is also the Swedish word for four, and is said to represent the four important cities which the new trains were intended to serve — Amsterdam, Rotterdam, Antwerp and Brussels.

 Operations

 NS International services started at Amsterdam Centraal station.
-They included two trains per hour to Rotterdam, two trains per hour to Breda and one train every one or two hours to Antwerp and Brussels.
+They comprised two trains per hour to Rotterdam, two trains per hour to Breda and one train every one or two hours to Antwerp and Brussels.
 All trains stopped at both Schiphol Airport and Rotterdam.
 Services outside the Netherlands were operated in conjunction with NMBS/SNCB, Belgium's national railway operator.

 An hourly high-speed service between Amsterdam, Schiphol Airport and Rotterdam was introduced in September 2009.
 In October 2010 this was increased to a half-hourly service, and in April 2011 the service was extended to Breda.
-On July 29, 2012 the V250 made its first revenue earning service carrying passengers from Amsterdam to Rotterdam and back.
+On 29 July 2012 the V250 made its first revenue earning service carrying passengers from Amsterdam to Rotterdam and back.
 The service to Antwerp and Brussels started on 9 December 2012.
-The service was temporarily suspended after various major technical difficulties on January 17, 2013.
+The service was temporarily suspended after various major technical difficulties on 17 January 2013.

-After the manufacturer had been proven unable to address the issues in the contractually foreseen period, NMBS/SNCB permanently withdrew the service and cancelled the contract for the delivery of 3 trains on 31 May 2013.
+After the manufacturer had been proven unable to address the issues as contractually stipulated, NMBS/SNCB permanently withdrew the service and cancelled the contract for the delivery of 3 trains on 31 May 2013.
 NMBS/SNCB sought the refund of its downpayment, and maybe also damages.